London Stock Exchange Group

-London Stock Exchange Group plc, also known as LSEG, is a global provider of financial markets data and infrastructure headquartered in London, England.
+London Stock Exchange Group plc (LSEG) is a British global provider of financial markets data and infrastructure headquartered in London, England.
 It owns the London Stock Exchange (on which it is also listed), Refinitiv, LSEG Technology, FTSE Russell, and majority stakes in LCH and Tradeweb.

 History

-The London Stock Exchange was founded in Sweeting's Alley in London in 1801.
-It moved to Capel Court the following year.
+The London Stock Exchange was founded in Sweeting's Alley in London in 1801 and moved to Capel Court the following year.
 In 1972, the Exchange moved to a new purpose-built building and trading floor in Threadneedle Street.
 Deregulation, sometimes known as "big bang", came in 1986 and external ownership of member firms was allowed for the first time.
-In 1995, the Alternative Investment Market was launched and in 2004 the Exchange moved again, this time to Paternoster Square.
+In 1995, the Alternative Investment Market was launched.

+In 2001, the exchange became a public limited company, London Stock Exchange plc, floating with a market capitalisation of £1.1bn.
+The Exchange moved again, in 2004, this time to Paternoster Square.
+The company rejected a takeover bid from Deutsche Börse worth £1.3 billion in December 2004, and from Macquarie worth £1.5 billion in December 2005.

 Between April and May 2006, having been rebuffed in an informal approach, Nasdaq built up a 23% stake in the Exchange.
 The stake grew to 29% as a result of the London exchange's share consolidation.
 Nasdaq has since sold its investment.

-In 2007, the Exchange acquired the Milan-based Borsa Italiana for €1.6bn (£1.1bn; US$2bn) to form the London Stock Exchange Group plc.
+In 2007, the Exchange acquired the Milan-based Borsa Italiana for €1.6bn (£1.1bn; US$2bn) to form the London Stock Exchange Group plc (LSEG).
 The combination was intended to diversify the LSE's product offering and customer base.
 The all-share deal diluted the stakes of existing LSE shareholders, with Borsa Italiana shareholders receiving new shares representing 28 per cent of the enlarged register.

-On 16 September 2009, the London Stock Exchange Group agreed to acquire Millennium Information Technologies, Ltd., a Sri Lankan-based software company specialising in trading systems, for US$30m (£18m).
+On 16 September 2009, LSEG agreed to acquire Millennium Information Technologies, Ltd., a Sri Lankan-based software company specialising in trading systems, for US$30m (£18m).
 The acquisition was completed on 19 October 2009.